dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 #### Indicators

->**11 MSR - Stock availability - District**
+>**11 MSR - Stock availability - Country**
 >
 >**Name \(*)**: "MSR - Health facility"
->**Decription**: "This map displays the stock availability for all health facilities in a district with the administrative district boundary as a timeline for the past 12 months on a map."
+>**Decription**: "This map displays the stock availability for all health facilities in a country with the administrative district and province boundaries as a timeline for the past 12 months on a map."
 >
 >**Add layer**
 >>**1 Stock availability / %**